Frequently asked questions

 - Go to Manage My Claims to see your claims status and history.

 - Go to Benefits & Coverage to see what’s covered under your plan.

-You can also call the number on your health plan ID card to talk with a Customer Care representative.
+You can also call the number on your health plan ID card to talk with a representative.

-You can find prescription medications coverage information for your plan by logging in to myuhc.comOpens a new window.
+You can find prescription medications coverage information for your plan by logging in to myuhc.com.

-- Go to Pharmacies and Prescriptions > Prescription Drug List (PDL) to see a list of medications covered under your plan.
+- Go to Pharmacies & Prescriptions > Prescription Drug List (PDL) to see a list of medications covered under your plan.

 - You can also search for a specific prescription medication to find out if it’s covered or what you’ll have to pay out-of-pocket.

 When you switch to a new plan, your prescription coverage may change.
 To help make sure you continue to get the medications you need, check to see if they’re covered at myuhc.com — or in the UnitedHealthcare app.
 There, you can also look for details on how to continue getting the same medication or switching to a lower-cost alternative.